The Power Of Retail Shelf Advertising

 Harnessing the power of shelf advertising: what to display on shelf signs

 • Get across the essential information on your shelf edge strips.
-These normally prioritise the product name and price.
+These tend to display the product name and price.

-• Use bright colours.
-Strong colours like red and yellow are often used to signify deals on shelf talkers and wobblers.
-You can also use infill strips at your shelf edge to highlight brand colours, or to colour code your shelving, such as green for vegetables and red for meat.
+• Use bright colours on shelf edges.
+Strong colours like red and yellow are often used to signify deals on talkers and wobblers.
+Use infill strips to add brand colour.
+Or, use them to create a colour-coded system, such as green for vegetables and red for meat.

 Red aisle signs over supermarket shelving